lukenew2/toxic_media/README.md

 * Not Toxic

 The ratings were then aggragated into the `target` column.

+The subtype attributes were collected by asking the human labelers whether the attribute was mentioned in the comment.
+Then, taking these responses and aggregating them into a value between 0-1 representing the fraction of human labelers who believed the subtype attribute was mentioned in the comment.

 *Note: Some comments were shown to more than 10 human labelers because of sampling strategies to increase rating accuracy.*